rjsf-team/react-jsonschema-form/README.md

 ## Philosophy

 react-jsonschema-form is meant to automatically generate a React form based on a [JSON Schema](http://json-schema.org/).
 It is a major component in the [kinto-admin](https://github.com/Kinto/kinto-admin/).
 If you want to generate a form for any data, sight unseen, simply given a JSON schema, react-jsonschema-form may be for you.
-If you have a priori knowledge of your data and want a toolkit for generating forms for it, you might look elsewhere.
+If you have a prior knowledge of your data and want a toolkit for generating forms for it, you might look elsewhere.

 react-jsonschema-form validates that the data conforms to the given schema, but doesn't prevent the user from inputing data that doesn't fit (for example, stripping non-numbers from a number field, or not letting the user add values to an array that is already "full".